Code-Institute-Submissions/DannyNagyAI-DannyNagyAI-DannyNagyAI-Code-Institute-MS3-Project_JuneResub/README.md

 Safari

 ##Issues/problems/improvements
 No known bugs or bigger problems, however some  things should be fixed for a 2.0 version:

-The "active" menu-item, when you scroll on page, the active button stops to indicate which page your on (you can still navigate, but active indicator doest not appear active).
-The form on the contact page is not perfect, might need some adjustments like width of form elements.
-Also future version might also contain functionality on serverside to actually sending a email message.
-Probably we will use Python (or Java) language to parse the posted form content.
-Hero images should be resized to less height, in order to view more of the page content at first glance.
+All of the pages could have much better design such as more beutiful pages, better details and an overall better experience for the users.

+The view page for the Sandwiches could have much more beutiful design solutions and better structured content cards, that looks more proffesional.

+The search function could improve a lot...
+This is what happens when you run out of time before a deadline.

+Show the display name of which user that has made the recipe.

+An allergens button to the Sandwich page, to be able to filter allergens faster.

+An input in the add sandiwch to upload files could be added instead.

 ##Validation HTML
 All files passed validation at https://validator.w3.org/nu/#textarea